Chart Color Schemes

 Pyrmont shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Pyrmont's educational attainment is notably higher than national averages.
-Among residents aged 15 and above, 59.3% hold university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
+Educational attainment in Pyrmont is notably high.
+59.3% of residents aged 15+ have university qualifications, compared to national (30.4%) and NSW state (32.2%) averages.
 Bachelor degrees are the most common at 37.0%, followed by postgraduate qualifications (18.8%) and graduate diplomas (3.5%).
-Vocational pathways account for 21.3%, with advanced diplomas at 11.7% and certificates at 9.6%.
+Vocational pathways account for 21.3% of qualifications, with advanced diplomas at 11.7% and certificates at 9.6%.

-Educational participation is high, with 27.2% of residents currently enrolled in formal education.
-This includes 7.6% in tertiary, 4.5% in primary, and 3.6% in secondary education.
+Educational participation is high, with 27.2% currently enrolled in formal education.
+This includes 7.6% in tertiary education, 4.5% in primary education, and 3.6% pursuing secondary education.
+Schools appear to be located outside Pyrmont's immediate boundaries, requiring residents to access educational facilities in neighboring areas.

 Frequently Asked Questions - Education